 - A. Educate - 1.
 At Town Council meetings - 2.
 Community Meet ups - 3.
 Have an interactive webpage to start the conversation - B. Create SMART Goals for the process - 1.
 Set up a timeline and benchmark for processes to be met - 2.
-Publish them online - C. Public Engagement- keep citizens consistently involved in the process and receiving feedback.
+Publish them online - C. Public Engagement- keep citizens consistently involved and engaged in the process.
 Make public engagement apart of every step. - 1.
-Post everything onto the website- create a page dedicated to creating the Village district. - 2.
-Walks about nothing Charles Town West Virginia- a different way to have public engagement.
+Post everything onto the website- create a page dedicated to creating the Village district - 2.
+Walks about nothing Charles Town West Virginia- a different way to have public engagement a.
+Walk around the proposed Village District to help with the design process

-- a.
-Walk around the proposed Village District to help with the design process. - 3.
-Create a Visual Preference Poll to get input about building heights, massing, materials, style, pedestrian amenities, signage, and other close-in features, not necessarily the types of mixed uses - D. Draft an ordinance Village District or Overlay District - E. Potential Funding opportunities/sources - 1.
+- 3. Create a Visual Preference Poll to get input about building heights, size, materials, style, pedestrian amenities, signage, and other features. - D. Draft an ordinance Village District or Overlay District - E. Potential Funding opportunities/sources - 1.
 Main street America accreditation - 2.
 Funds such as Mobilizing Main Street cohort through the VA Main Street program - 3.
 EDA - 4.
 Small Business Administration- PRIME Grants - 5.
 National Association of Towns and Townships - 6.
 Community Development Block Grant